Anadema/Cognitive-Weaponization-Matrix/Readme.md

 I have no conflicts of interest, meaning I am not acting on behalf of any government, private company other than my own, or any political or ideological group.
 This is a passionate endeavor, and certainly a personal need, with the sole aim of trying to get closer to the truth, nothing more, nothing less.
 I make mistakes, and I learn as a result.
 My goal is only to share the knowledge I have gathered, not to position myself as an expert.

-To conclude this work, I specify that I am not suicidal :innocent:
+To conclude this work, I specify that I am not suicidal.
 <br><br><br>

 # Licence